 During 2008, cash was king.
-Now that stocks are headed higher, though, investors may be forgetting the hard-earned lessons they learned during the financial crisis.
+Now that stocks have been heading higher, though, investors may be forgetting the hard-earned lessons they learned during the financial crisis.

 For most investors, the red-headed stepchild in their portfolios is cash.
 When markets are advancing, it's easy to see cash as a weak, underperforming asset that needs to be put to better use.
 After all, who wants sit on an asset earning next to nothing when the markets are serving up double-digit gains?

-But just because returns on many stocks have beaten the stuffing out of cash over the past six months doesn't mean you should just rush out and buy any stock.
+But just because returns on many stocks have beaten the stuffing out of cash over the past year doesn't mean you should just rush out and buy any stock.
 If you don't pay enough attention to the underlying fundamentals of the business, you could easily get burned.

 Cash gets a bad rap

 Until the bear market rolled around, it was often quite difficult to justify why you were holding cash.
 If someone asks you to name your favorite investment ideas and you say you're in cash, that's usually the end of the conversation.
 Folks would rather hear that you've discovered the next Apple